MPRN number: what is it and how can I find it?

 MPRN numbers are fixed to a certain location, so if you change out your electricity meter, to a smart meter, for example, the MPRN number won’t change.
 Similarly, if you move home, you will have a new MPRN number.

 There are 11 digits in an MPRN number and each electricity connection has its own individual number.
-The first two digits indicate the system operator (usually 10 in Ireland), the next 8 digits are sequentially generated, and the final digit is a “check” digit.
+The first two digits indicate the system operator (usually 10 in Ireland), the next 8 digits are sequentially generated, and the final digit is a “check” digit (which is used to detect simple errors in a series of digits).

 What do I need an MPRN number for?